 #4 Control Humidity Levels

 Ideally, humidity levels in the home should be 40-60% to create a healthy environment that is also good for your respiratory system.
-If you have recently been experiencing nose bleeds, it could indicate the air is too dry and the humidifier on your furnace is either not working properly or your filters need replacing.
+If you have recently been experiencing nose bleeds, it could indicate the air is too dry.
+It can also be an indicator that the humidifier on your furnace is not working properly or your filters need replacing.

 Mold and rot are another critical issue caused by excess humidity, presenting a health risk and allergy and asthma symptoms if inhaled.
-Without fresh air coming into the house, there is no outlet for the moisture-filled-air to escape and over time this can cause major damage to your home by getting inside the walls.
+Without fresh air coming into the house, there is no outlet for the moisture-filled-air to escape.
+Over time this can cause major damage to your home by getting inside the walls.

 According to the Environmental Protection Agency (EPA), you can reduce indoor humidity by 30-60% by properly ventilating the house, using the exhaust fans when you cook, run the dishwasher, and in your bathroom, and using air conditioners and a dehumidifier to pull excess moisture out of the air.